- What is aggressive behavior and when does it arise?

 - Has the animal ever shown these behaviors prior to the diet change?

 - How was the aggression addressed the first time it occurred?

-In my 15 years of experience with raw pet food diets I have never seen a case of a raw diet causing aggression, however dogs can display behavior known as 'resource guarding' after the new diet is introduced.
-This behavior is usually seen in dogs who are very keen about their new diet, especially with the introduction of raw meaty bones.
+In my 15 years of experience with raw pet food diets, I have never seen a case of a raw diet causing aggression, however, dogs can display behavior known as 'resource guarding' after the new diet is introduced.
+This behavior is usually seen in dogs who are very keen on their new diet, especially with the introduction of raw meaty bones.
 If your dog shows this behavior when you try to touch his or her food bowl or bone, contact a qualified animal behaviorist (preferably one with positive methods) immediately to help you sort out the problem.

 Resource guarding must be addressed correctly and in a timely fashion so that it does not become an ongoing issue.
 Dogs who become possessive of their food must be taught how to 'share' their food and not guard it.
 They also must be given the chance to understand that if food is taken, it will be given back so they do not need to guard it.
 If your dog shows these behaviors after switching to the new raw dog food diet, do not try to solve the problem yourself since you could, unknowingly, make the behavior worse, injure yourself or put your dog in a compromising situation.